guptask/uc_vpn/README.md

       proceeding.

 Install UC VPN : ./uc_vpn/vpn_installer.sh <your 6+2 id>
-Example: If a UC student's 6+2 id is abcdefgh, the command will be
+Example: If abcdefgh is the 6+2 id, the command will be
          ./uc_vpn/vpn_installer.sh abcdefgh

 Log into UC VPN   : jnc --nox uc